 We believe that maintaining and enhancing the Confluent brand, including among developers, is important to support the marketing and sale of our existing and future offerings to new customers and expansion of sales to existing customers.
 We believe that the importance of brand recognition will increase as competition in our market increases.
 In particular, we believe that enhancing the Confluent brand will be critical to the growth and market adoption and acceptance of Confluent Cloud due to the presence of open source alternatives, competing large public cloud providers with widespread name recognition, such as AWS, Azure, and GCP, and other data infrastructure platforms.
 Software developers, including those within our customers' IT departments, are often familiar with our underlying technology and value proposition.
 We rely on their continued adoption of our offering to evangelize on our behalf within their organizations and increase reach and mindshare within the developer community.
-Actions that we have taken in the past or may take in the future with respect to Apache Kafka or our community license, including the development and growth of our proprietary offering, may be perceived negatively by the developer community and harm our reputation.
-Successfully maintaining our brand will depend largely on the effectiveness of our marketing efforts, our ability to provide reliable products that continue to meet the needs of our customers at competitive prices, our ability to maintain our customers' trust, our ability to continue to develop new functionality and use cases, our ability to successfully differentiate our offering and its capabilities from competitive products, including open source alternatives, and our ability to increase our reach and mindshare in the developer community.
+Actions that we have taken in the past or may take in the future with respect to Apache

+Kafka or our community license, including the development and growth of our proprietary offering, may be perceived negatively by the developer community and harm our reputation.
+Successfully maintaining and enhancing our brand will depend largely on the effectiveness of our marketing efforts, our ability to provide reliable products that continue to meet the needs of our customers at competitive prices, our ability to maintain our customers' trust, our ability to continue to develop new functionality and use cases, our ability to successfully differentiate our offering and its capabilities from competitive products, including open source alternatives, and our ability to increase our reach and mindshare in the developer community.
 Our brand promotion activities may not generate customer awareness or yield increased revenue, and even if they do, any increased revenue may not offset the expenses we incur in building our brand.
-If we fail to successfully promo
+If we fail to successfully promote and maintain our brand, our business, financial condition, and results of operations may suffer.